liberatorea94/US-Senate-Committees/README.md

 ## Summary

+### Goals of this Project

+With this project, we aimed to give the voting American citizen, or anyone interested in the US Senate for that matter, an interactive tool which allows users to investigate the make-up of US Senate committees.
+We wanted our audience to be better informed and feel more comfortable with the subject of politics, enriching them with the knowledge of the power members of the Senate hold.

 ### Instructions

 To view the Tableau story, download the provided .twbx file to your desired location on your pc.
 It is of note that in order to view the story and interactive dashboard themselves, a Tableau license is required.